thosch1800/LogoMqttBinding/docs/index.md

 # LogoMqttBinding
 Read and write values from Siemens Logo PLC via MQTT.

-## This is still under development (MVP / minimum viable product)
-This software is currently under development.
-Do not (yet) use for productive environment, but feel free to try it.
-I appreciate your feedback!
-The stable version is planned within Q4/2020.

 ## Planned features in future releases
-- MQTT last will
-- MQTT status channel
-- LOGO password
 - better documentation ;)